A special creative writing workshop series with teacher, author and editor Laura Lynn Brown.

 4 weeks.
 Oct.
 28-Nov.
 22

-A letter is probably the first written form we learn.
+A letter is often the first written form we learn.
 It seems so simple — heading, greeting, body, closing, signature, and sometimes postscript.
 Yet this familiar form has rich possibilities for creative writing, because of the limitations and possibilities of intent: a letter is usually written to a known audience of one.

 Each Part in the Series Includes